netj/3x/README.md

 In fact, these computational and data-driven approaches have long been a standard method for doing science in many domains, and we see ever growing number of fields depending on computational experiments.

 ### What 3X Provides
-* A standard filesystem layout for an *experiment repository*, where you can organize the code of your experiment program as well as its input data and output definition in a transparent way, and where 3X can keep complete records of the execution results in a systematic and storage-efficient manner.
+* A standard filesystem layout for an *experiment repository*, where you can organize the code of your experiment program as well as its input data and output definition in a transparent way, and where <span class="sans-serif">3X</span> can keep complete records of the execution results in a systematic and storage-efficient manner.

 * *Operations on the experiment* to create the repository, to define your experiment, to plan/control/manage executions on various target environments, and to access results data, either through a scriptable command-line interface, or an intuitive graphical user interface.